Volunteering in Disaster

 4. Do not self deploy.
 Seeing images of disaster may compel you to head to the impacted area.
 Don’t underestimate the complexity of working in a disaster area.
 Until a need has been identified and the local community impacted has requested support, volunteers should not enter.

-- Be sure to affiliate with existing voluntary organization before coming to the disaster area, and that organization has been asked to respond.
+- Be sure to affiliate with existing voluntary organization before coming to the disaster area.

-- Wait until it is safe to travel to volunteer sites and opportunities have been identified.
+- Wait until it is safe to travel to sites and opportunities have been identified.

 5. Be patient.
 Recovery lasts a lot longer than the media attention.

 - There will be volunteer needs for many months, often years, after the disaster--especially when the community enters the long-term recovery period.